Krainium/DarkDex/README.md

 ## 🎓 for educational use

-use it only on apps you own or are allowed to test. for research and learning.
+> for research and learning.